Debunking misconceptions: The power of responsive parenting + Gentle night-time parenting techniques

 So, whether it's co-sleeping, contact napping, rocking or nursing to sleep, these truly responsive settling methods for babies embrace the needs of our little ones and promote healthy sleep habits with love and respect.

-It's like a symphony of sleep where we dance with our little ones, guiding them toward restful nights and beautiful dreams.
+It's like a symphony of sleep where we dance with our little ones.

 In a few months, some dance moves will fall out of the choreography.